Information Transmission using the Nonlinear Fourier Transform, Part I: Mathematical Tools: Riemann-Hilbert Factorization Problem

-Both unknowns $f^+(z)$ and $f^-(z)$ can be determined from the single boundary equation \eqref{eq:srh}, using the projection operator \eqref{eq:projection}.
+Both unknowns $f^+(z)$ and $f^-(z)$ in the scalar RH problem can be determined from the single boundary equation \eqref{eq:srh}, using the projection operator \eqref{eq:projection}.
 To see this, first consider the homogeneous case where $h(t)=0$.
 One can rewrite \eqref{eq:srh} as a jump condition

 Functions $\log f^+(z)$ and $\log f^-(z)$ can be viewed as portions of a single sectionally analytic function $\log f(z)$ which is analytic in $C^+$ and $C^-$ and on boundary $C$ its limits jump as $\log g(t)$.
 In view of the projection operator $P$ \eqref{eq:projection}, consider